Rashomon: Filming

 Due to its small budget the film had only three sets: the gate; the forest scene; and the police courtyard.
 Filming began on 7 July 1950 and ended on 17 August.
 After a week's work on post-production, it was released in Tokyo on 25 August.
+The rain in the scenes at the gate had to be tinted with black ink because camera lenses could not capture the water pumped through the hoses.